john-kurkowski/dotfiles/README.md

 <!-- Start of generated documentation -->

-The documentation of the 94 functions below was extracted from 19 Vim scripts on July 19, 2014 at 13:11.
+The documentation of the 95 functions below was extracted from 19 Vim scripts on October 28, 2014 at 02:06.

 ### Asynchronous Vim script evaluation